-- Indonesia is especially vulnerable to the impacts of climate change, notably, rising sea levels, increasing in mean temperatures, changes in rainfall patterns and the increased frequency and magnitude of extreme weather events. - Indonesia is ranked 5th in the world for carbon emissions, highlighting the urgent - Unless action is taken, Indonesia faces widespread biodiversity loss, economic negative social and public health impacts.
+frequency and magnitude of extreme weather events. b) Indonesia is ranked 5th in the world for carbon emissions, highlighting the urgent need for mainstreaming sustainable development and climate change mitigation. c) Unless action is taken, Indonesia faces widespread biodiversity loss, economic losses, increased magnitude and frequency of both flood and drought events, and negative social and public health impacts.